peburrows/plot/README.md

 Plot
 ====
-A GraphQL lexer and parser for Elixir
+A GraphQL lexer and parser for Elixir.

+This project is still a work in progress, but the eventual goal is to support the full GraphQL spec.

 ### Basic Usage